santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Notes.md

 ```
 ChatGPT and GPT-4 are artificial intelligence (AI) chatbots or large language models built by [OpenAIExternal link](https://openai.com/), which allow people to interact in a conversational way.
 They use natural language processing (NLP) to generate conversations and respond with relevant answers that mimic human speech

+GPT stands for ‘Generative Pre-trained Transformer’, which refers to how these bots process requests and formulate responses.

 https://www.esafety.gov.au/key-topics/esafety-guide/chatgpt-and-gpt-4
 ```